-The Division of Library Media Services provides leadership in developing pre-K through grade 12 school library media programs to support student achievement.
+The library media services office provides leadership in developing pre-K through grade 12 school library media programs to support student achievement.

 School library programs ensure that students and teachers have access to media collections that include a variety of print, non-print, reference and electronic resources.

 The vision of the Milwaukee Public Schools literacy department is to educate all students to proficiency and beyond in order to prepare them for success in higher education, careers, and responsible citizenship.

 The Emerging Scholars Program is an alternative education option that allows students to accelerate on credits, graduate from high school, and take coursework as preparation for certain technical careers.
 Instruction takes place at Milwaukee Area Technical College (MATC).